AlterMannomann/SQL/README.md

 Interesting point at dimension n = 2 was the attempt to visualize two variations of the return rule.
 If the return rule would be to return as soon as a node reaches a border even with partners left to react, a highly chaotic system will send return waves (one wave moves out, many waves return to the source at different times where the source may already emit new energy).
 With the rule to return if no child can have a partner to react, it is a stable wave structure without chaotic behavior (one wave moves out, one wave returns to the source at the same time).
 Currently I prefer the stable version, but would be probably worth, to be able to switch return rules.

+Example of processing volumes with 3 dimensions.

+https://github.com/AlterMannomann/SQL/assets/100498474/673b2543-533d-405e-96ca-dff05c55b547

-Example of processing volumes with 3 dimensions. https://github.com/AlterMannomann/SQL/assets/100498474/673b2543-533d-405e-96ca-dff05c55b547 Exmple of creating a volume in 3 dimensions. https://github.com/AlterMannomann/SQL/assets/100498474/b26b8d3d-aedc-4335-9387-b88e7a98a245
+Example of creating a volume in 3 dimensions.

+https://github.com/AlterMannomann/SQL/assets/100498474/b26b8d3d-aedc-4335-9387-b88e7a98a245